catseye/ALPACA/README.markdown

 ...and so far seems to handle all of them correctly.

-### TODO ###
+### Future Work ###

-* compile to IR, optimize that IR, then output concrete code
-* compile to Javascript: write support functions
-* compile to legacy Perl
-* option to use pycurses
+*   Generalize the compiler subsystem.
+It should really compile to an intermediate representation (IR) that looks like the AST of a generic procedural language.
+Then there should be an optimization pass which eliminates obviously unnecessary code in the IR.
+The final pass should compile the IR to Javascript, Perl, or whatever else.
+*   Possibly improve the AST objects.
+Currently they are very generic, which was useful for development, but means that children must be accessed by numeric index, which is not exactly self-documenting.
+*   Generally clean up and document the code more.
+*   Animate the given cellular automaton in the terminal, using curses.
-* nontrivial fixpoint detection: if playfield matches any of the last n playfields, then halt
+*   Implement non-trivial fixpoint detection: if playfield matches any of the last _n_ playfields, then halt.
-* option to halt under other, even more complex circumstances
+*   Implement some option to halt under other, even more complex circumstances, such as some portion of the playfield matching some pattern.
-* option to display generation #, coordinates, etc in divider string
+*   Possibly allow the halting predicate to be defined in the ALPACA description itself somehow.
+This would make ALPACA Turing-complete.
+*   Add the ability to display certain values (generation number, coordinates of top-left corner, etc.) in divider string, by making it a formatting string.